 How Many ESG Funds Are There?

-In 2020, there were more than 800 ESG funds identified in the US by the SIF foundation.
-Together, these funds make up around $3 trillion in asset values.
+The SIF Foundation identified more than 800 ESG funds in the US in 2020.
+Together, these funds have asset values of around $3 trillion.

 What Does ESG Mean?

-ESG is a criterion used to evaluate companies based on their environmental, social, and governance management.
+ESG is a criterion for evaluating companies based on environmental, social, and governance management.

 Are ESG Funds Worth It?

-Yes, the investment market is witnessing exponential growth in ESG funds’ performances.
-That’s why ESG funds are not only worth it in terms of responsible and ethical implications, but they also provide profitable returns on investment.
+The investment market is witnessing exponential growth in ESG funds’ performances.
+That’s why ESG funds are worth it in terms of responsible and ethical implications and provide profitable returns on investment.

 What Are the Best ESG Funds?